 Library and IT services

 The Queen’s College has recently invested in a new library extension, a new auditorium, and new graduate study facilities on the main site.
 The college's library is open 24 hours during term-time.
 The current lending library consists of around 50,000 volumes.
-The College also has a very large and diverse collection of rare books, comprising around 100,000.
+The college also has a very large and diverse collection of rare books, comprising around 100,000 volumes.

 Sport, music and college facilities

 Graduates have access to all college sports facilities including football, rugby and cricket pitches, tennis courts, a gym and a boathouse.

-The Eglesfield Musical Society, named after the founder of the college, is one of the oldest such societies in Oxford and organises a substantial series of concerts each year, ranging from chamber music to orchestral works; these concerts provide abundant performing and conducting opportunities for the college’s many musicians, as well as featuring visiting artists
+- the Eglesfield Musical Society, named after the founder of the college, is one of the oldest such societies in Oxford and organises a substantial series of concerts each year; and

-Facilities for individual and group rehearsal are available in the two Music Practice Rooms, one equipped with grand piano and the other with upright piano and harpsichord; in addition to the organ, the chapel contains a concert grand piano and a fine harpsichord, and is renowned amongst Oxford's chapels for its acoustic qualities as a venue.
+- facilities for individual and group rehearsal are available in two music practice rooms, one equipped with grand piano and the other with upright piano and harpsichord.

 Facilities for students with disabilities

 The college recognises that not all disabilities are visible.
 Candidates who are considering making an application are advised to contact the Tutor for Graduates in advance to discuss their specific needs.

-The focus of graduate life within College is the Queen's College Middle Common Room (MCR), conveniently located in the Front Quad and boasting a comfortable and relaxed environment, complete with TV, DVD, Wii, WiFi, daily newspapers and magazines.
+The focus of graduate life within college is the lively and international Queen's College Middle Common Room (MCR), conveniently located in the Front Quad and boasting a comfortable and relaxed environment, complete with TV, DVD, Wii, WiFi, daily newspapers and magazines.

-The graduate community is diverse, friendly, sociable and a range of activities - including exchange dinners with other colleges and film nights - over the course of the year by the elected committee.
+The graduate community is diverse, friendly and sociable, organising a range of activities - including exchange dinners with other colleges and film nights - over the course of the year through the MCR's elected committee.